karunashakar07042021-arch/Excel-Perfume-Dashboard/README.md

     3.Trends Over Time.
     4.Visualizations.
     5.Notable Outliers or Surprise.
+# 🛠️ Tools & Techniques
+    1.Excel PivotTables
+    2.Conditional Formatting
+    3.Forecasting with Trendlines

 # Conclusion:
-Once the dataset  is completely ready we can make an interactive dashboards to find out the **KPI** and **METERICS** by using the pivot table and createing charts once you ready with charts organise with complete **Perfume Dashboard**.
+Once the dataset  is completely ready we can make an interactive dashboards to find out the **KPI** and **METERICS** by using the pivot table and createing charts once you ready